Preparing and Storing Nose Work Odors

 Where can you get a nice air-tight box?
 You can order an entire kit, including air-tight box, from an on-line Nose Work store, like All Good Dogs.

 Or you can buy just an airtight box.
 Two popular brands are Outdoor Products and Pelican.
 Great places to find Outdoor Products boxes are fishing, boating, and camping stores.
 And of course Amazon.
 Computer equipment stores stock Pelican boxes, as does Amazon.
 The popular outdoor sports co-op REI stocks many brands and sizes to choose from.
+S3 makes the odor boxes pictured below as part of my kit.

 Should you have one combined airtight box, or should you have a separate airtight box for each Nose Work odor?
 Separate boxes is the easiest way to keep the odors from blending.
 But it's bulkier to carry around and more expensive.